node-scarlet/server/README.md

 * **handler**: A function that determines how the route should respond to requests that it applies to.

 ## Handler Functions
 Request handler functions use `req` and `meta` to determine how to react to incoming requests.
-If they return a truthy value, the server will use it to respond.
+If they return a truthy value, that value will be used to respond.
 * For simple responses, you can use a `string` or `object` as a return type
-* Use `http.response()` to have richer control over [status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), and [body](https://en.wikipedia.org/wiki/HTTP_message_body).
+* Use `http.response()` to have richer control over the [status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), and [body](https://en.wikipedia.org/wiki/HTTP_message_body).

 ```JS
 // handlers.js